MachineLearningLifeScience/hdbo_benchmark/README.md

 and following the scripts in `src/hdbo_benchmark/data_preprocessing/zinc250k` inside that env (`conda activate hdbo__data_preprocessing`).

-## Training a simple autoencoder for protein sequences

-...TODO: write.

 ## Citing all the relevant work

 Depending on the black box you use within `poli`, we expect you to cite a set of references.
 [Check the documentation of the black box for a list (including `bibtex`)](https://machinelearninglifescience.github.io/poli-docs/using_poli/objective_repository/all_objectives.html).